-Any nurse assigned as a preceptor shall receive a premium of one dollar (\$1.00) per hour.
+Effective the first full pay period following October 1, 2022, any nurse assigned as a preceptor shall receive a premium of two dollars (\$2.00) per hour.

 11.6 Weekend Premium Pay.

 Any nurse who works on a weekend shall receive four dollars (\$4.00) per hour for each hour worked on the weekend in addition to the nurse's regular rate of pay.
 The weekend shall be defined as all hours between 11:00 p.m.
 Friday and 11:00 p.m.
 Sunday.
 Premium pay provided for in this section shall not apply to time spent for educational purposes.